covoucher/business/content/en-gb.md

 ## title

-We help local hotels through the pandemic
+We help local tourism through the pandemic

 ## subtitle